richardisamu/richardisamu/README.md

 - 👋 Hi, I’m @richardisamu
 - 👀 I’m interested in OpenSource Software
 - 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on POP!_OS (just joking)
+- 💞️ I’m looking to collaborate on POP!_OS (just kidding)
 - 📫 How to reach me ...
 Don't try to reach me!

 <!---